sketchplugins/plugin-directory/README.md

 - [Sync](https://github.com/nolastan/sync.sketchplugin), by Stanford Rosenthal: Use Google Sheets to sync typography across your team.
 - [Sync To Slides](https://websiddu.github.io/sync-to-slides/), by Siddhartha: Sync to Slides is a Sketch plugin that will help you upload your artboards to Google Slides directly without an export step
 - [Table of Contents](https://github.com/youwenliang/table-of-contents), by You-Wen Liang (Mark): Sketch plugin for generating table of contents for documentations
+- [Textbox fit Content](https://github.com/juliussohn/sketch-textbox-fit-content), by Julius Sohn: This plugin sets the height of a selected text layer or all text layers in a selected group to it's content's height.
 - [Texts Translate](https://github.com/laresgoiti/texts_translate), by Santi: Manage Sketch texts in multiple locales.
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
 - [Todo Sketch Plugin](https://github.com/andrewdbass/todo-sketch-plugin), by Andrew Bass: simple tool to create todo notes for your sketch file